 Time spent progressing Character Level is considered valuable Experience.
-Narrative defines the Setting, Player Characters (PCs), Non-Player Characters (NPCs), Quests, and Plot Points of the Experience.
-The RPG supports two Narratives: Epic Narratives are long, connected stories that have a beginning, middle, and end, consisting of three Arcs featuring Serialized Chapters, for a straight-forward linear Narrative; Anthology Narratives are collections of short, self-contained stories where the chronological order is irrelevant for progress, consisting of three Arcs featuring Episodic Chapters, for a non-linear sandbox Narrative.
-Experience is defined by how many of a Narrative’s Quests and Plot Points have been completed.
+Narrative defines the Campaign Setting, Player Characters (PCs), Non-Player Characters (NPCs), Quests, and Plot Points of the Experience.
+The RPG supports two Narratives: Epic Campaigns are long, connected stories that have a beginning, middle, and end, consisting of three Arcs featuring Serialized Chapters, for a straight-forward linear Narrative; Anthology Campaigns are collections of short, self-contained stories where the chronological order is irrelevant for progress, consisting of three Arcs featuring Episodic Chapters, for a non-linear sandbox Narrative.
+Experience is defined by how many of a Campaign’s Quests and Plot Points have been completed.

 Experience which either does not progress the Narrative or would be more appropriate for a previous Arc is not considered valuable Experience, and does not count toward progressing Character Level.
 Such Experience should instead have personal value to Player Characters.
 When such play is engaging and constructive the Experience should present a tangible reward to the Player Character(s), which may include extra resources and/or more beneficial relationships with NPCs; when such play is distracting and destructive the Experience should present a consequence or tangible cost to the Player Character(s), which may include a loss of resources and/or a harmful relationship with NPCs.
 This method of reinforcement is meant to encourage cooperation and teamwork for both Players and their Characters both in and out of game with in-game metrics.